ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

     # compare
     ```

+### Configure VRA IP routing

-1. Configure the VRA virtual interface to route new subnet to the VLAN via the VRA:
+Configure the VRA virtual interface to route to the new subnet from IBM private network via the VRA:

+1. Login to the VRA by SSH.

     ```
     SSH vyatta@<VRA Private IP Address>